BlvckBytes/ctor-ensure/README.md

 }
 ```

 Now it's time to decide on which and how arguments need to be validated.
-This decorator has three parameters: The field's displayname, either a single or an array of configs, and last but not least the flag whether or not it's an array.
+This decorator has three parameters: The field's displayname, either a single or an array of configs, and last but not least the flags object.

 ```typescript
 @CtorEnsure('UserRegistration', true)